Drawing a Bird: Tips & tricks to help you draw every bird possible

 The least mobile part of the bird skeleton is the trunk.
 It consists of a solid bone structure, which is supposed to protect the organs.
 We can draw it as a simplified shape like an egg or an oval.

-The neck, on the other hand, is very mobile thanks to the many cervical vertebrae and allows birds to perceive the environment around them.
+The neck, on the other hand, is very mobile thanks to the many cervical vertebrae and allows birds to perceive the surrounding environment.
 Even birds with seemingly short necks have such a neck vertebrae structure, but it is sometimes not noticeable under the feathers.
 When drawing birds with long necks, such as a swan, we should pay attention to the neck shape and work with a good reference photo.

 Even though the wings of most birds move a lot, they seem to be less mobile in contrast to the neck.
 However, when drawing spread wings or flying birds, knowing the basics of the skeleton still helps us understand the shape of the wings.